How to nominate for the South Australian Training Awards

 The Aboriginal and Torres Strait Islander Student of the Year Award recognises the achievement of an Aboriginal or Torres Strait Islander student who is undertaking an apprenticeship, traineeship or a course of study leading to a nationally recognised qualification.

-The award recognises the student that has been outstanding in all aspects of their training.
+The Award recognises the student has been outstanding in all aspects of their training.

 Learn more